 Transatlantic Council on Migration Statements

-MPI's Transatlantic Council on Migration (TCM) releases a Council Statement after each plenary meeting, summarizing key findings and recommendations.
-All Council Statements are available below, starting with the most recent at the top.
+MPI's Transatlantic Council on Migration releases a Council Statement after each plenary meeting, summarizing key findings and recommendations.
+All Statements are available below, starting with the most recent.

 MPI's Transatlantic Council on Migration convened its thirteenth plenary meeting to propose innovative solutions to address the increasing strains on the global protection system amid huge displacement.
 This Council Statement highlights the need for national governments and international actors to respond proactively to rising displacement and to look beyond the care-and-maintenance model of protection and help the long-term displaced find their economic and social footing.